Where to Stay in Centro, Medellín

 Top pick

-This four-star property occupies a strategic position in the heart of Medellín's historic centre, offering privileged access to iconic monuments and the Museo de Antioquia.
+This four-star establishment occupies a strategic position in the heart of Medellín's historic centre, offering privileged access to iconic monuments and the Museo de Antioquia.
 The hotel features a refreshing pool and a restaurant serving authentic local cuisine.
 Free parking is a welcome asset in this densely populated neighbourhood.
 The rooms combine modern comfort and practicality, with high-performance Wi-Fi for business travellers.

 1 piscineConnexion Wi-Fi gratuiteService d'étageRestaurantÉquipements pour les personnes handicapéesParking gratuit